federicotdn/tecs/README.md

 Uses OpenGL, Bullet Physics, GLEW, GLFW3 and GLM, along with files from Tom Dalling's [modern OpenGL tutorial](http://www.tomdalling.com/blog/category/modern-opengl/).
 Entity component system with nodes based on the idea explained [here](http://www.richardlord.net/blog/what-is-an-entity-framework).

 ## Usage

 Use the WASD keys and mouse to move/look around.
-Press 'e' to fire objects and 'r' to reset them.
+Press 'e' to fire cups, 't' to delete all cups, and 'r' to reset the cubes.
+Press 'f' to enable/disable the physics system (the rendering system will continue running).

+## Todo

+Change GLM degrees to radians.